-- ontologically and factorially (focusing on spatially-related causes and effects),
+- ontologically and factorally (focusing on spatially-related causes and effects),

 - comparatively or differentially (how the same disease is presented differently in different places or regions for different reasons) and

-- in an correlative versus totally non-correlative fashion (relationships or the lacks thereof between two or more disease patterns occuring in assocaition with each other spatially).
+- in a correlative versus totally non-correlative fashion (relationships or the lack thereof between two or more disease patterns occurring in association with each other spatially).